fenton512/anki_deck/README.md

 A user submits a text to generate an Anki deck.
 The frontend sends the text to the FastAPI backend, which processes the text, interacts with the NLP module to extract words, queries the database for known/unknown words, and finally returns a downloadable deck.
 In our production environment, this scenario takes approximately 8 seconds to execute end-to-end
 ### Deployment view
 The system is deployed as follows:
 Frontend: Runs in the user's browser, served via a static web server.
 Backend: FastAPI application running selfhosted (Dockerized for portability).
-Database:file with data stored in the user`s memory.
+Database:file with data stored in the user's memory.
 NLP/ML Models: Packaged with the backend, can be containerized for scalability.
 This setup allows easy deployment on the customer’s side.